vegebond/Demanz/README.md

 # Demanz © 2021 Allen D. Montgomery
+I hereby grant permission to freely distribute this software and associated files, without modification.

 A tool for Demand Forecasting

 Before running the program, you should have two csv files, which can be opened for viewing in Excel.